An Empirical Study of Fault Localization in Python Programs: Experimental Results

 Finally, a clarification about the finding that ``\emph{On predicate-related bugs, MBFL is about as effective as SBFL}'', which \autoref{tab:java-py-findings} reports as confirmed for both Python and Java.
 This claim hinges on the definition of ``about as effective'', which we rigorously introduced in \autoref{sec:design:experimental-setup:rq1}.
 To clarify the comparison, \autoref{tab:pred-python-java} displays the Python and Java data about the effectiveness of MBFL and SBFL on predicate bugs.
 On Python predicate-related bugs (left part of \autoref{tab:pred-python-java}), MBFL achieves better $@3\%$, $@5\%$, and $@10\%$ than SBFL but a worse $@1\%$ (by only one percentage point); similarly, on Java predicate-related bugs (right part of \autoref{tab:pred-python-java}), MBFL achieves better $@1\%$, $@3\%$, and $@5\%$ than SBFL but a worse $@10\%$ (by three percentage points).
 In both cases, MBFL is not strictly better than SBFL, but one could argue that a clear tendency exists.
 Regardless of the definition of ``more effective'' (which can be arbitrary), the conclusion we can draw remain very similar in Python as in Java.

+\finding{ Our experiments confirmed for Python programs most of Zou et al.~\cite{Zou:2021}'s findings about fault localization techniques on Java programs. }

-\subsection{Threats to validity}
+\subsection{Threats to Validity}

 \paragraph{Construct validity} refers to whether the experimental metrics adequately operationalize the quantities of interest.
-Since we generally used widely adopted and well-understood metrics of effectiveness of efficiency, threats of this kind are limited.
+Since we generally used widely adopted and well-understood metrics of effectiveness and efficiency, threats of this kind are limited.

 The metrics of effectiveness are all based on the assumption that users of a fault localization technique process its output list of program entities in the order in which the technique ranked them.
 This model has been criticized as unrealistic~\cite{parnin-orso-11}; nevertheless, the metrics of effectiveness remain the standard for fault localization studies, and hence are at least adequate to compare the capabilities of different techniques and on different programs.